svn2github/jAER-mirror/trunk/host/driverUSBIO/ReadMe.txt

 replug the device. windows hardware installation wizard will show up and ask you for the driver. choose advanced driver installation and navigate to /CAVIAR/wp5/USBAER/INI-AE-Biasgen/driverUSBIO

-if there are problems, skype me under raphi.berner or write me an email to bernerr@ee.ethz.ch
+if there are problems please see the jAER project http://jaer.sourceforge.net